Fleek-PIatform/website/src/content/guides/fleek-react-guide/index.md

 ![](./selectrepos.png)

-Once you’ve selected the repo(s) you would like to grant Fleek access to, click Save.
+Once you’ve selected the repo(s) you would like to grant Fleek access to, click `Save`.
 You should see this— the image below shows a list of repos Fleek has access to.

 ![](./step2.png)